Singularities of mappings on ICIS and applications to Whitney equisingularity: Multiple points and the icss

 \end{proof}

 The argument of \cref{homotopydis} would work for any corank if we were able to prove that the alternating homology of the pairs $\medpar{D^k(F),D^k(f)}$ in any corank appear in the same dimensions as in corank one.
-Unfortunately, the techniques used for the smooth case do not give what we expect.
+Unfortunately, the techniques used for the smooth case do not give what we hope for.

+The following lemma is stated for rational homology, the version with integer coefficients is explained in the remark that follows its proof.